 Booking Delhi to Leh Ticket Online

-While you can ask at the HRTC ticket counters at ISBT Kashmiri Gate in Delhi, HRTC is also trying to make it available online.
+You can book the ticket at the HRTC ticket counters at ISBT Kashmiri Gate in Delhi.
+Similarly, you can visit any other bus stand like Chandigarh and Manali, depending on where you want to board it.
+HRTC is also trying to make it available online.
 I checked it and as of now they are only allowing booking till Manali but they may start it soon.
-Check this link for booking Delhi to Leh bus online ticket.
+Keep checking this link for booking in case they start offering it in the future Delhi to Leh bus online ticket.

 Leh to Delhi Return Bus Timing